wbudic/PerlCNF/AdoptedPerlProgrammingPractices.md

         print "@arr is declared!" if @arr;
      ```

-    * Surprisingly to some coders out ther, where this fails is on the last ``if`` statement.
+    * Surprisingly to some coders out there, where this fails is on the last ``if`` statement.
 Which should be written as:

      ```perl
         ...